arunsrin/arunsrin.mkdocs/home/resume.md

 I <3 *Python* and it is my go-to language for most tasks.

-I like the Security side of things and have been involved in hardening all the products I've worked on.
+I have a strong background and interest in the *Security* side of things and have been involved in hardening all the products I've worked on.

 ---